-Records Project.
-When initially approved in the 44403 Order, the Records Project was anticipated to be completed within three years.
-After learning that the conversion of its analog records and incorporation into NIPSCO's digital systems was more complex than anticipated, NIPSCO sought and received approval in Cause No. 44403 TDSIC 3 for an increase in the estimated cost to complete the project and a one-year extension of the schedule for completion of the project to December 31, 2017.
-In seeking approval for those changes, NIPSCO emphasized that the Records Project will improve safety and system reliability by enabling NIPSCO to provide more precise information and reduce excavation damages.

-In this proceeding, Mr. Mooney testified that the completion date for the Records Project will extend beyond the approved December 2017 projected completion date.
-In fact, NIPSCO indicates that only slightly more than half of the deliverables required for completion of the Records Project have been completed.
-At the evidentiary hearing, Mr. Mooney testified that NIPSCO's failure to complete the Records Project is not a resource issue and that NIPSCO has never been denied any funding by the Commission for this project.
-Instead, he indicated that NIPSCO's vendor for the project is located in India and NIPSCO encountered communication and quality issues, which it has been attempting to resolve.
-NIPSCO has now determined it can complete the work more efficiently and cost effectively with internal resources and is not renewing its contract with the vendor.
-Mr. Mooney stated that NIPSCO has considered accelerating completion of the Records Project, but will not make that determination until a study has been conducted that considers actual results with internal resources.

-&lt;sup>4 While we fail to understand how NIPSCO has determined it can complete the Records Project more efficiently and cost effectively when it does not know how long it will take to complete the project with internal resources, we need not address that issue since NIPSCO is not seeking any additional customer funding for the project.

-Although the evidence demonstrates that NIPSCO has been making progress on the Records Project, we are troubled by the substantial amount of the project that remains to be completed.
-In addition, despite the documentation of 261 pipeline safety violations addressed in our Order in Cause No. 44970 and NIPSCO's belief that the Records Project will improve safety through the reduction of excavation damages, there still does not appear to be a sense of urgency by NIPSCO to complete this project.
-Given the possible risk for loss of life and property that may occur if NIPSCO fails to accurately locate its facilities, it is imperative that NIPSCO complete the Records Project as soon as possible and within a timeframe that demonstrates the appropriate sense of urgency.
-Therefore, NIPSCO shall consider ways in which it may accelerate its timeline for completion of the Records Project and include its analysis and findings in its next TDSIC filing.
-NIPSCO shall also include an update on the results of the time study referenced in NIPSCO's Docket Entry response and by Mr. Mooney at the hearing and a projection of the date for completion of the work remaining within the scope of the Records Project.

-7. Confidential Information.
-NIPSCO filed a motion for protective order on August 31, 2017, which was supported by affidavit showing documents to be submitted to the Commission were trade secret information within the scope of Ind.
-Code §§ 5-14-3-4(a) and Ind.
+- Records Project.
+Although the evidence demonstrates that NIPSCO is working on the record digitalization and GIS reform initiatives incorporated into its TDSIC Records Project and that NIPSCO has been working with its vendor in an attempt to resolve quality concerns, the Commission is particularly troubled by the acknowledgement that NIPSCO has a substantial amount of the Records Project remaining for completion.
+Mr. Mooney testified that NIPSCO's failure to complete this conversion is not a resource issue and that NIPSCO has never been denied any funding by the Commission for these projects.
+Given the documentation of 261 pipeline safety violations addressed in our Order in Cause No. 44970, the likelihood of ongoing significant property damage, and the potential loss of life as demonstrated by the gas explosion in San Bruno, California more than seven years ago, the Commission is extremely concerned that there does not appear to be a sense of urgency on behalf of NIPSCO to update and modernize its pipeline maps and records.
+Based on the evidence presented and the possible consequences that may occur as a result of being unable to accurately locate its facilities, it is imperative that NIPSCO use its resources to complete these conversions as soon as possible.
+Therefore, we encourage NIPSCO to consider ways in which it may accelerate its timeline for completion of the Records Project and other digitalization and GIS reform projects and include testimony that documents that in its next TDSIC plan update.
+Such testimony should, at a minimum, include an update on the results of the time study referenced in NIPSCO's docket entry responses and hearing testimony in this proceeding and a projection of the date for completion of the work remaining within the scope of the Records Project. - 7.
+Confidential Information.
+NIPSCO filed a motion for protective order on August 31, 2017 which was supported by affidavit showing documents to be submitted to the Commission were trade secret information within the scope of Ind.
+Code § 5-14-3-4(a)(4) and (9) and Ind.
 Code § 24-2-3-2.
-The Presiding Officers issued a Docket Entry on September 13, 2017, finding such information to be preliminarily confidential, after which such information was submitted under seal.
+The Presiding Officers issued a Docket Entry on September 13, 2017 finding such information to be preliminarily confidential, after which such information was submitted under seal.
 We find all such information is confidential pursuant to Ind.
 Code § 5-14-3-4 and Ind.
-Code § 24-2-3-2, is exempt from public access and disclosure by Indiana law, and shall be held confidential and protected from public access and disclosure by the Commission.
+Code § 24-2-3-2, is exempt from public access and disclosure by Indiana law and shall be held confidential and protected from public access and disclosure by the Commission.